Grotesquerie Finale Recap and Ending, Explained: Is Lois Stuck in Her Dreams?

 Another key factor discussed in the finale is Lois’ confrontation with her doctor, Charles Mayhew.
 In her nightmares, she envisioned the doctor as the real person behind Grotesquerie and an overtly sexual fiend who disguised himself as a church father.
 However, during her coma, Lois purports that she heard Charles having orgies in her hospital room with other women, which is a severe dereliction of duty and unethical behavior.
 Lois and Charles have an argument on the topic, with the latter asserting that everything she saw or heard was imagined and not real.
 The detective also adds that she heard a young patient had gotten pregnant while being unconscious at the hospital, accusing Charles of being the perpetrator.

 Near the end of the finale, Megan visits Lois while she is recuperating at her psychiatric ward.
 Apparently, the emergence of multiple new homicides leaves the latter with no option but to help Megan out.
 She visits the crime scene and finds it to be a recreation of the Last Supper murder from her Grotesquerie encounters.
 Shockingly, the centerpiece of the crime is Dr. Charles, who has been fitted out in Jesus garb and made to steal the limelight.
-Alongside him, the victims also contain Maria Colsby, the woman who accused Marshall of assaulting her sexually while having a campus fling.
+Alongside him, the victims also include Maria Colsby, the woman who accused Marshall of assaulting her sexually while having a campus fling.
 It is a strange conclusion to Lois’ many grisly encounters with murders throughout the season and leaves a lot of head-scratching for the detective.

 Who is Grotesquerie?